boyleconnor/boyleconnor.github.io/sklearn_f1_bug.md

 ## A classification problem

+In case you're wondering what the `zero_division` parameter is supposed to do, we'll go through an imaginary multi-class classification problem.
+In an effort to try to keep it simple and accessible, I've made it about classifying pictures of Pokémon, a type of fictional creature found in the [eponymous Japanese media franchise](https://en.wikipedia.org/wiki/Pok%C3%A9mon).
+The issues in the following example could come up in any multi-class classification problem.

+### F-1, I choose you

 Our friends Ash, Misty, Brock, and others have photographed all 151 original Pokémon for us, and we're going to use that nice gold-labeled dataset to train and evaluate some classifiers.
 Actually, we're going to skip ahead to after we've already trained some classifiers, and just evaluate them.